cisagov/manage.get.gov/docs/developer/README.md

 ## Signals
 Though minimally, our application uses [Django signals](https://docs.djangoproject.com/en/5.0/topics/signals/) for a select few models to manage `user <---> contact` interaction.
 In particular, we use a subset of prebuilt signals called [model signals](https://docs.djangoproject.com/en/5.0/ref/signals/#module-django.db.models.signals).

-Per Django, signals "[...allow certain senders to notify a set of receivers that some action has taken place.](https://docs.djangoproject.com/en/5.0/topics/signals/#module-django.dispatch)" For the vast majority of our use cases, [pre_save](https://docs.djangoproject.com/en/5.0/ref/signals/#pre-save) or [post_save](https://docs.djangoproject.com/en/5.0/ref/signals/#post-save) would be sufficient.
+Per Django, signals "[...allow certain senders to notify a set of receivers that some action has taken place.](https://docs.djangoproject.com/en/5.0/topics/signals/#module-django.dispatch)" For the vast majority of our use cases, [pre_save](https://docs.djangoproject.com/en/5.0/ref/signals/#pre-save) or [post_save](https://docs.djangoproject.com/en/5.0/ref/signals/#post-save) are be sufficient.

 ### When should you use signals?

 ### Where should you use them?
+This project compiles signals in a unified location to maintain readability.
+If you are adding a signal, you should always define them in [signals.py](link to signals.py).
+The reasoning for this is that [signals give the appearance of loose coupling, but they can quickly lead to code that is hard to understand, adjust and debug](https://docs.djangoproject.com/en/5.0/topics/signals/#module-django.dispatch).
+With the exception of rare circumstances (such as import loops), this should be adhered to for the reasons mentioned above.

 ### Why use signals at all?